cubiio/samatkins.me/content/post/command-line-git-aliases.md

 ## Setting up aliases

 There are several options to set these up as aliases.
-This is how to do it on a MacBook.
+This is how I did it on a MacBook.

 ### bash profile